 Puchong, a town situated in the state of Selangor, Malaysia, used to be famous for tin-mining and rubber estate back in the 60’s.
 Its location in between KL and Putrajaya, as well as its close proximity to Petaling Jaya (PJ) has made it an ideal residential suburb in the recent past.
-If you happen to be staying in hotels in Kuala Lumpur, you could always make a day trip to Puchong and make it a foodie one!
 Together with the rapid increase in property and development, is the mushrooming of food outlets to satisfy the picky taste buds of Puchong residents.
 Picky, because residents here always go for value-for-money meals – nothing overly fancy or pretentious, but just good and delicious food.
 I have been a proud resident of Puchong for the past 1.5 years and I must say that the food scene in Puchong changes faster than one can blink!
 Some of the restaurants that I used to go have gone under within a year, while some have survived and prospered.

 Here is a list of restaurants that I have visited so far, arranged according to category for your browsing convenience.
 The list is not conclusive, nor is it final, because I will keep on adding new places to it regularly.
 Food hunt in Puchong shall be made easy with this list!